What Are the 5 Levels of Friendship?

 Casual friends sometimes make plans to see each other (or call each other).

 But you still withhold a lot.
-You won’t get into “touchy” subjects like your boss threatening to let you go or bedroom problems.
+You won’t get into “touchy” subjects like your boss threatening to let you go or your bedroom problems.

 In essence, you only present the best version of yourself.

 This also influences your timing.
 You will meet with a casual friend when you are in a good mood, but not when you are having a crisis.
-That situation requires a higher level of trust.
+That scenario requires a higher level of trust.

 4. “You just get me” — Close Friends